manufakturet-booking/manufakturet-booking.github.io/_pages/terms.md

 - Your booking may be cancelled without notice
 - Failure to return items on time can cause significant problems for other users, you may be barred from future use of booking equiupment
 - If you become aware that you cannot return equipment on time you should inform us immediately
-- The person who provides their borrower ID for a transaction bears full responsibility for the borrowed equipment
+- The person who provides their borrower ID for a transaction bears full responsibility for the borrowed equipment and is liable for the cost of repair or replacement in the event of loss or damage
-- If the equipment is not returned within 14 days of the original return date, the borrower has to pay for the equipment.
-The bill to pay for the equipment can also be sent to the student after graduation

 ______